Themes

 Crime, security and justice

-Research on crime, security, and justice is conducted in many of the disciplines which make up FASS, and we have a substantial history of conducting research in this area.
+Research on crime, security, and justice is conducted in many of our disciplines, and we have a substantial history of conducting research in this area.

 One exciting strand of our research in this theme concerns the increasingly sophisticated intelligent technologies underlying, for example, the development of driverless cars, automated internet markets, and robot-assisted surgery.
 These new technologies raise unexplored legal, social and ethical challenges which require us to rethink wider concepts of agency, responsibility and morality.